Democrats Make Gains in Secretary of State Races

 Going into Election Day, Republicans held 29 secretary of state offices to the Democrats' 17.
 This tally doesn't count Pennsylvania's nonpartisan office or the three states that lack the position altogether -- Alaska, Hawaii and Utah.
 Of the 35 states where voters elect the secretary of state, 27 had contests this fall, including a special election in Louisiana.

-The other seats that Governing had considered competitive going into Election Day were either held by the Republicans or had a Republican leading by early Wednesday morning.
+The other seats that Governing had considered competitive going into Election Day were held by the Republicans.

 In Iowa, Republican Paul Pate won reelection by a larger margin than fellow Republican Kim Reynolds had in her gubernatorial race.